-Installing PCI Expansion Cards
+Installing PCI-Express Expansion Cards

 1. Power down the system and remove the top chassis cover.
-2. Remove the Ultra riser bracket or WIO riser bracket by flipping up its riser cage release tab as pictured in Figures 6-9.
-3. Insert the expansion card(s) into the riser card slot(s).
+2. Remove the Ultra or WIO riser bracket as pictured in Figure 6-8.
+3. Insert the expansion card(s) into the riser card slot(s) as shown in Figure 6-8.
 4. Replace the riser card into the serverboard expansion slot while aligning the bracket into the chassis.
-Flip down the riser cage release tab.
+Replace the securing screws.
 5. Replace the chassis cover.